RNA-FRETools/MASH-FRET/docs/histogram-analysis/functionalities/main-procedure.md

 # Main histogram analysis procedure
 {: .no_toc }

-At the end of the procedure, the user holds the most probable <u>state configuration</u> and state <u>relative populations</u> written to files, in particular to the
+At the end of the procedure, the user holds the most sufficient <u>state configuration</u> and state <u>relative populations</u> written to files, in particular to the
 [mash project](../../output-files/mash-mash-project.html) file.

 ## Table of contents